 - 6 North: Basic chemotherapy after one year’s experience.

 Specialty certifications are encouraged and reimbursed with an increase in compensation upon certification.
 Credit is also given within the CLIP program after initial year of certification.

 Critical care staff are enrolled in the Cookeville Regional Medical Center Nursing Critical Care Course around their second year of employment.
-This educational offering consists of approximately 80 hours of the Essentials of Critical Care Orientation (ECCO) modules in our eLearning system and 25 hours of critical thinking and case study discussions of a six month time frame.
+This educational offering consists of approximately 80 hours of the Essentials of Critical Care Orientation (ECCO) modules in our eLearning system and 25 hours of critical thinking and case study discussions over a nine month time frame.